KrazyCo/12A/README.md

-# To run the code in Replit, you need to use the Shell terminal to choose which file to run

 Coding in Visual Studio, linked to Replit through github

 - If the code isn't updated on Replit, pull from GitHub (it should be)